apache/spark/CI.rst

 We have the following test types (separated by packages in which they are):

+* Always - those are tests that should be always executed (always folder)
 * Core - for the core Airflow functionality (core folder)
 * API - Tests for the Airflow API (api and api_connexion folders)
 * CLI - Tests for the Airflow CLI (cli folder)